Secure Check Fail Recovery (How to Fix Safely)

 Many Samsung devices can still enter Download Mode even when recovery fails.

-The phone downloaded an OTA update, restarted, then became stuck during installation.
+The phone downloaded an OTA update, restarted, then got stuck during installation.

 Samsung users often see: